LiteraLingo-Workspace/LiteraLingo_H4I_Project/frontend/FrontendDocumentation.md

 };
 ```

-Your `.tsx` file `styled-component` can also contain just a single `styled-component` object and nothing else.
+Your `.tsx` file can also contain just a single `styled-component` object and nothing else.

 `FlexRow.tsx`: